sanfinity-Iot/openremote/Developer-Guide:-Working-on-Manager.md

 *NOTE: Please be aware that currently by default the web server binds to all interfaces (i.e. `0.0.0.0`).
 This can be a security problem if your development machine's network is not private and secure.*

-*NOTE: During development it can be useful to disable all security checks on the HTTP remote API, for example, to test without authentication and authorization in a simple HTTP client such as `curl`.
-Start the Manager with the `DISABLE_API_SECURITY=true` environment variable setting to disable security.*

 ## Executing Manager tests

 Execute `./gradlew -p manager test` or run the individual test classes in your IDE directly.